FIWARE-RoboticsGE/Robotics/RCM/docs/i_and_a_guide.rst

 	- ``python-twisted`` to implement the web service

+python-twisted is used as web server to provide the web services needed to implement the `RDAPI <http://docs.rdapi.apiary.io/>`_ available only through the rcm master so this package will be installed and used only in that rcm instance.

 Installation files
 ==================

-As said before, the installer places all the needed files in the installation package in the right place and creates all the needed folders; in this section we will list all the files and folders arranged by the installation process and will give a brief explanation for each of them.
+As said before, the installer places all the needed files in the installation package in the right places and creates all the needed folders; in this section we will list all the files and folders arranged by the installation process and will give a brief explanation for each of them.